swayamsivam37/centralized-license-service/Explanation.md

 They authenticate using license keys and instance identifiers and are treated as untrusted clients.

-(Activation and validation are covered in later user stories.)

 ---

 ### Domain Model (High Level)